• Skip to primary navigation

 This is an online payment platform that allows a buyer to pay for goods/services during the checkout process.
 It represents different options at the end of the shopping experience (like Paypal or Venmo).

-Each option will differ in use for the sender and recipient, security, and cost.
+Each option will differ in use for the sender and recipient as well as in security and cost.
 That being said, most businesses are shifting away from paper checks and moving toward digital payments.

 How to Process International and Cross-Border B2B Payments